 Typical websites, particularly shopping and photo sites, contain many individual JPG files on each page.
 After optimizing those JPG files with JPGExtra, web pages go from "empty" to "full" much faster.

-JPGExtra is an incredibly tiny program, so it should only take a split-second to download onto your computer.
+JPGExtra is an incredibly tiny app, so it should only take a split-second to download onto your computer.
 It's now available free of charge thanks to people who support me by buying items through my Amazon links.

 JPGExtra will handle most problems, such as corrupt JPG files, disk errors and so forth.
 This page lists these common errors plus some of the less obvious problems and their solutions.

 I've received a few unsolicited testimonials from satisfied JPGExtra users.
 I also present a case study from one website that I personally assisted, plus showcase countless optimized JPG files on my own Ian's Shoelace Site.